inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 This one is for testing Exception-handling code.

-Let's say you are letting your users to log in with any social account they choose.
+Let's say you are letting your users log in with any social account they choose.
 But how do you handle the event where 2 of your users want to connect the same GitHub account?
 We want to catch this event and transform it into a friendly error message for the user.

 Here is the code: